 Assist families and friends following the death of a U.S. citizen loved one

-Offer information on Marriages in Kenya
+Offer information on Marriages in Kenya (PDF 100KB)

 Can provide information on Tax

 Check on the welfare of U.S. citizens in Kenya

 - Help you register to vote in U.S. elections (information on absentee voting)

 Can provide information on how to obtain Federal benefits (Transfer of social security and other U.S. government benefits to beneficiaries residing abroad)